 - Financial and Business Continuity Risks: - Where taken to the extreme, speed of roll-outs has been noted as a factor in "tech product launch fail[ures]." - Where workers reach the limits of their capacity to absorb demands for greater speed, continued demands risk injuring and/or alienating the workforce.
 Employees may resist through the only means available where appropriate avenues to discuss the impacts of speed are unavailable: in the poultry processing industry, following injuries and unmet requests from workers to slow line speeds, "workers began jamming chicken bones into the machinery to stop the processing line.
 It was the only way they could get some relief from the frantic pace."
 (See Southern Poverty Law Centre). - Operational and Reputational Risks: Where excessive speed is built into the business model, it can undermine sustainability efforts at the operational level.
 Moreover, increasingly savvy consumers, advocacy organizations and investors are looking beyond individual sustainability initiatives and programs and are quick to label them "greenwashing" if they perceive that the business model continues to increase risk of negative impacts. - Reputational Risks: The prefix "fast" has developed negative connotations when associated with products (and industries producing such products) due to concerns about both environmental impacts and impacts on supply chain workers, as well as community and worker health.

-Speed in developing products or services, or delivering projects, such that excessive pressures are placed on workers or consumer safety is compromised.
+Speed in developing products or services, or delivering projects, with risks to health and safety.

 WHAT THE UN GUIDING PRINCIPLES SAY: